-However, if an investor wants the lower tax rate on dividends, the majority of common stocks qualify so long as the investor isn’t trading in and out of those stocks frequently.
+However, if an investor wants a lower tax rate on dividends, the majority of common stocks qualify so long as the investor isn’t trading in and out of those stocks frequently.

 As with many things in life, there is certainly more than one way to generate passive income in retirement.

-Examples include bonds that pay fixed amounts to holders, preferred stocks, which is perpetual equity that behaves like a bond, real estate investments, and of course, dividend stocks.
-We favor the latter because of the various options for passive income, it is the most likely to provide a strong mix of capital appreciation, growing amounts of income over time, and high yields.
+We favor the latter because of the various options for passive income.
+It is the most likely to provide a strong mix of capital appreciation, growing amounts of income over time, and high yields.

 In addition, investing in dividend stocks provides exceptional liquidity compared to the other options for passive income, so it truly is a great choice for generating income from a portfolio.

-Jonathan Bednar, a Certified Financial Planner at WhatTheWealth.com shares his enthusiasm of passive income from dividends.
+Jonathan Bednar, a Certified Financial Planner at WhatTheWealth.com shares his enthusiasm for passive income from dividends.
 He offers,

 Investments That Pay Dividends

 In terms of ways to generate dividends, investors really only have one option in the strict sense of the term, and that’s owning a company’s stock.

 Dividends are generally considered to be distributions of a company’s retained earnings, which simply means the company is returning profits it has made to shareholders through cash distributions.

 There are other ways, however, of generating income from investments, although they aren’t dividends.
 For instance, bonds – including Treasuries – create fixed income for holders, but these are interest income, not dividends.